21AbhishekKS/ieee-app/README.md

 # 📱 IEEE JNNCE Events App

 Welcome to the **IEEE JNNCE Events App**!
-This mobile application, built using **Kotlin**, **Jetpack Compose**, and **Firebase**, keeps users up-to-date with the latest events, news, and announcements from IEEE JNNCE.
+This mobile application, built using **Kotlin**, **Jetpack Compose**, and **Firebase**, keeps users up-to-date with the latest events, news and announcements from IEEE JNNCE.
 Stay informed and never miss out on any important updates! 🎉

 ## ✨ Features